Currently, there is no waiting list for WCCC.

 In the event of a wait list, how will DCYF contact me when space is available in WCCC?

 DCYF would send you a letter when space is available.
 The only way DCYF would contact you is by mail, so make sure to tell DCYF right away if your mailing address changes.
-Call them at 1-844-626-8687.
+Call the Child Care Subsidy Contact Center at 1-844-626-8687.

 In the event of a wait list, what do I do after I get a letter from DCYF telling me there is space available in WCCC?